 Walk-in.
 You can walk in to many post offices, libraries, and IRS offices to pick up certain forms, instructions, and publications.
-Also, some libraries and IRS offices have:

-- · An extensive collection of products available to print from a CD-ROM or photocopy from reproducible proofs. - The Internal Revenue Code, regulations, Internal Revenue Bulletins, and Cumulative Bulletins available for research purposes.
+Some IRS offices, libraries, grocery stores, copy centers, city and county governments, credit unions, and office supply stores have an extensive collection of products available to print from a CD-ROM or photocopy from reproducible proofs.
+Also, some IRS offices and libraries have the Internal Revenue Code, regulations, Internal Revenue Bulletins, and Cumulative Bulletins available for research purposes.

 Mail.
-You can send your order for forms, instructions, and publications to the Distribution Center nearest to you and receive a response within 10 workdays after your request is received.
-Find the address that applies to your part of the
+You can send your order for forms, instructions, and publications to the Distribution Center nearest to you and receive a response within 10 workdays after vour request is received.
+Find the address that applies to your part of the country.

-- Western part of U.S.: Western Area Distribution Center Rancho Cordova, CA 95743-0001 - .
-Central part of U.S.: Central Area Distribution Center P.O.
-Box 8903 Bloomington, IL 61702-8903 - · Eastern part of U.S. and foreign addresses: Eastern Area Distribution Center P.O.
+• Western part of U.S.: Western Area Distribution Center Rancho Cordova, CA 95743-0001

+- Central part of U.S.: Central Area Distribution Center P.O.
+Box 8903 Bloomington, IL 61702-8903 - Eastern part of U.S. and foreign addresses: Eastern Area Distribution Center P.O.
 Box 85074 Richmond, VA 23261-5074